 Keep on reading.
 This is a lengthy one, so feel free to navigate the quick links below.

-OR, do you want to skip ahead and start creating your resume with prepared content and formats that you can easily re-arrange?
-Click here for a head start and to start building your resume right now!
+OR, do you want to skip ahead and start creating your resume with the help of pre-made templates and formats that you can easily rearrange?
+Try out our resume builder app!

-Interests are precursors to hobbies.
-The difference is fairly subtle, but when you’re putting this on your resume you want to nail it down.
+The difference between the two is fairly subtle, but when you’re putting this on your resume you want to nail it.

 If you’re called in for an interview, potential employers could ask you for more details about your hobbies and interests.
 This way, they can learn more about you as a person and what you do outside the workforce.
 One clever way you can illustrate this is by including a ‘day in my life’ pie chart that the Enhancv resume builder has.